Glimpse Of Bhutan 6 Days Map

 Then we drive for around 1 hr to Bhutan’s capital, Thimphu, an exciting blend of tradition and modernity.
 Enroute we will visit the famous Tamchog Monastery, historic temple located in Paro District of Bhutan, on the banks of the Paro River.
 Built in the 13th century by Thangtong Gyalpo, a Tibetan saint and bridge builder who introduced the art of building suspension bridges with iron chains.
 It is renowned for its cultural significance and intricate architecture.
 Check into the hotel.

-Later in the afternoon visit Memorial Chorten, the most prominent religious site in Bhutan often known as the “Memorial Stupa” or the “Thimphu Chorten.”
+Later in the afternoon Glimpse of Bhutan tour visit Memorial Chorten, the most prominent religious site in Bhutan often known as the “Memorial Stupa” or the “Thimphu Chorten.”
 The chorten built in 1974, having an elaborate golden peak representing the crescent moon and sun, is one of Thimphu’s most notable religious landmarks.
 This was made by the Royal Queen Mother as a memorial stupa for the Third King who passed away in 1972

-Later visit The Buddha Dordenma Statue, one of the largest Buddha statues globally which symbolizes prosperity, happiness, and peace.
+Then visit The Buddha Dordenma Statue, one of the largest Buddha statues globally which symbolizes prosperity, happiness, and peace.
 It overlooks the picturesque Thimphu Valley and is a must-see attraction for visitors.
 The statue is made of gold and bronze, offers stunning views of the surrounding unspoiled landscapes.

 activity-icon